opentok/opentok-reconnection/Android-sample/README.md

    the `SESSION_ID`, `TOKEN`, and `APIKEY` strings to your own session ID, token, and API key respectively.

-   To use the automatic reconnection feature, you must use a routed session (one that uses the OpenTok Media Router).

    For more information, see the OpenTok [Session Creation Overview](https://tokbox.com/opentok/tutorials/create-session/) and the [Token Creation Overview](https://tokbox.com/opentok/tutorials/create-token/).